mnot/I-D/binary-structured-headers/draft.md

 SF-Date: 784072177
 ~~~

-As with directly represented fields, if the intended value of an aliased field cannot be represented using Structured Types successfully, its value can instead be represented as a String Literal ({{literal}}).
+As with directly represented fields, if the intended value of an aliased field cannot be represented using Structured Types successfully, its value can instead be represented as a Binary Literal ({{literal}}).

 Note that senders MUST know that the next-hop recipient understands these fields (typically, using the negotiation mechanism defined in {{negotiate}}) before using them.
 Likewise, recipients MUST transform them back to their unaliased form before forwarding the message to a peer or other consuming components that do not have this capability.